moroz1999/CKEditor-MediaEmbed/readme.txt

     config.extraPlugins = 'mediaembed';

-3. Add the button to your toolbar by adding the 'MediaEmbed' item to the toolbar list.
+3. Add the button to your toolbar by adding the 'Mediaembed' item to the toolbar list.
 (See http://docs.cksource.com/CKEditor_3.x/Developers_Guide/Toolbar)

+4. Disable ACF or configure it properly.

 That's it, overall pretty simple.
 This plugin could also be used for inserting custom code snippets, or pretty much anything that requires a custom insert.
 Enjoy!